algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 [^2]: Motherboard or also referred to as "PCB" stands for Printed Circuit Board, and designates the circuit that connects all the other components together
 [^3]: Components is the term we use to refer to all other components BUT the motherboard
 [^4]: KPIs is a project/product management term to designate the metrics that are tracked during a project to help following its progress or success.
+[^5]: The solution: refers to the SportShield Project Implementation done by us, team 4.